PhilBoileau/cvCovEst/README.md

 ## What’s `cvCovEst`?

-`cvCovEst` mplements an efficient cross-validated approach to covariance matrix estimation in high-dimensional settings.
-A general methodology for data adaptively identifying (via cross-validation) the optimal estimator of the covariance matrix from a set of pre-specified candidates is provided.
-Diagnostic tools are also provided for assessing the quality of covariance matrix estimators.
+`cvCovEst` implements an efficient cross-validated procedure for covariance matrix estimation, particularly useful in high-dimensional settings.
+The general methodology allows for cross-validation to be used to data adaptively identify the optimal estimator of the covariance matrix from a pre-specified set of candidate estimators.
+Also included are diagnostic tools for assessing the quality of covariance matrix estimators.

 -----